 3. Soft and slouchy

-For a fully relaxed feel, place your beret further back – with the front nearer to the crown of your head than the hairline.
-Whether this laid-back look is achievable or not will depend on the fabric your beret is made from, and the softer, the better.
+For a fully relaxed feel, place your beret further back, with the front closer to the crown of your head than the hairline.
+Whether this laid-back look is achievable or not will depend on the fabric your beret is made from—the softer, the better.

 4. Tucked under

 To create a fuller, more voluminous shape (and add extra height to your frame in the process), tuck the base of your beret beneath itself.
 This will make the fabric drape over the band around your head and create a billowed look for more coverage.

 If you want to know how to wear a beret to disguise a wayward fringe, this is the style for you.
 Pull the base of the hat down to just below your hairline.
 This will stop your beret from becoming too high.

 The best berets to shop now, according to our fashion team

 Those looking to just dip their toe into the beret world might want to try this number on for starters.
 It's inexpensive and while it might not be built to last a lifetime, it'll surely enhance some European looks no matter where you wear it.

 For an affordable option that trades in the floppy felt for a bit more structure with a faux-leather band, this H&M option has all the look of French faire without any of the cost involved.

 Free People Margot Slouchy Beret | RRP: $38/£28